-This Section establishes procedures for processing, investigating, and mediating complaints of discrimination relating to IDES employment, programs, and activities submitted to the IDES Office of Equal Employment Opportunity/Affirmative Action by IDES employees, including job applicants, IDES clients, or members of the general public.
+This Section establishes procedures for processing, investigating, and mediating complaints of discrimination relating to IDES employment, programs, and activities submitted to the IDES Office of Equal Employment Opportunity/Affirmative Action by IDES employees, including job applicants, IDES clients, contractors and/or vendors or members of the general public.
 The procedures are designed to comply with all applicable State and Federal legal authority (see Section 1200).
 This Section also provides information about filing complaints of discrimination with agencies outside IDES.
-Additional information about complaints of discrimination is included in the IDES "Equal Opportunity is the Law" poster, which is available in English, Polish, and Spanish or in any language upon request.
+Additional information about complaints of discrimination is included in the IDES "Equal Opportunity is the Law" poster, which is available in English, Polish, and Spanish or in any other language upon request.